 $600 for a month comes up to be $20 a day.
 Now if the average CPC is $2 you will get a maximum of 10 clicks for your ads.
 Taking a basic/average conversion rate at 5% you will get no conversion.
 Yes, you read it right, 0 conversions.

-Now, let’s talk about the real strategy.
-Instead of aiming the whole month to run your ads, run your ads for lesser number of days.
+Now, let’s talk about real strategy.
+Instead of aiming the whole month to run your ads, run your ads for a lesser number of days.
 For instance, let’s analyze the results on 10 days.

-If run ads only for 10 days, your budget per day would be $60 and the average number of clicks you would get, based on the average CPC we discussed in the previous example, would be 30.
-Again, at the conversion rate of 5% you will get 1 to 2 conversions per day.
+If you run ads only for 10 days, your budget per day would be $60 and the average number of clicks you would get, based on the average CPC we discussed in the previous example, would be 30.
+Again, at the conversion rate of 5%, you will get 1 to 2 conversions per day.

 Is that clear?
 While on a budget of $10 per day you would get no conversion even after days or say months, but in the second strategy you will get at least 10 to 15 conversions.

 Yes, you have sensed it right.
-To reach an extent where you can aim real conversions, you need to stay in the completion for longer and get at least certain number of relevant clicks.
+To reach an extent where you can aim real conversions, you need to stay in the completion for longer and get at least a certain number of relevant clicks.
 You can take it as a threshold.
 On a lower budget per day, you may be under this conversion threshold throughout the period, but accelerating it by minimizing the number of days, you get beyond that and stay in the competition for longer, and thus get conversions.

 In the first example, going by the comparison shopping behaviour of users today, the same person might have clicked your different or the same ad twice.
-Thus, the number of people you are actually reaching out to are smaller.
+Thus, the number of people you are actually reaching out to is smaller.
 Again, if the same person who clicked your ad and visited the website in the morning comes to Google to do a similar search, you are not there, because your budget got exhausted.
-Now if decides to buy at that moment, you will not get the sale, one of your competitors will.
+Now if he decides to buy at that moment, you will not get the sale, one of your competitors’ will.
 And you know what?
 May be your ads or website helped this customer make his final decision to buy.

 Someone who clicked yesterday may convert coming to the website through any other source.
 Someone who simply saw the ad and did not click may recall your brand name when he actually needs to purchase a product/service you sell.
 He may also recommend you to his friends and relatives.
 Where do these sales come from?
 Yes, through your AdWords campaigns.

 Therefore, it’s important to be there and stay where your customers are.
 You have to be longer in the competition to win.
-And you can’t do it on a spend of tiny amounts everyday for a year.
+And you can’t do it on a spend of tiny amounts every day for a year.
 Rather a fairly big amount for a few months or days will bring you the revenue you require to keep advertising and grow.